mbaze/Z80-Bits/iterative-fixed-point-division.md

 ```

 At first glance, this looks almost identical to the addition-based recurrence of the form y = (x + y) >> N.
-However, there is an important difference: the sign of the feedback term is now negative.
-Unlike the addition form,
+However, there is an important difference: unlike the addition form, the truncation error now oscillates in sign,
-the truncation error now oscillates in sign, so the rounding bias tends to cancel out naturally and no positive
-preload constant is required.
+so the rounding bias tends to cancel out naturally and no preload constant is required.

 For example, division by 5 can be implemented directly as: